bugsnag/bugsnag-notifier-api/README.md

 The Bugsnag Notifier API can be used to notify Bugsnag of an error or exception in web, mobile or desktop applications.
-[Official notifiers](https://bugsnag.com/docs/notifiers) are available for several languages and frameworks.
+[Official notifiers](https://bugsnag.com/docs/notifiers) are available for many languages and frameworks.

 If there is no notifier available for the language or framework you are using, then why not write one yourself?
 Email us at